interbred-monkey/promisify-example/README.md

 In this instance all we are doing here is displaying messages after a timeout, depending on the values that have been supplied to the function.
 This could be anything that is asynchronous, like returning data from a database.

-We then move onto initialising the asynchronous function into a a promise by passing it to our library.
+We then move onto initialising the asynchronous function into a promise by passing it to our library.

 `let asPromised = promisify(hasCallback);`